opendocsg/slw-judgments-backfill/2015_SGHC_222/report.md

 57     The plaintiff next argues that even if actual bias is not made out, the facts relied on to show actual bias are sufficient to show apparent bias.
 For this alternative reason, she says, the report should not bind her.

 58     Whether an expert determination can be set aside on the ground of apparent bias is not clear.
-In _Poh Cheng Chew v K P Koh & Partners Pte Ltd and another_ [2014] 2 SLR 573 (“ _Poh Cheng Chew_ ”) Lionel Yee JC set aside an expert’s decision because he found actual bias on the part of the expert and opined that it was not clear whether apparent bias would have sufficed:
+In _Poh Cheng Chew v K P Koh & Partners Pte Ltd and another_ <span class="citation">[2014] 2 SLR 573</span> (“ _Poh Cheng Chew_ ”) Lionel Yee JC set aside an expert’s decision because he found actual bias on the part of the expert and opined that it was not clear whether apparent bias would have sufficed:

  58 Since one of the grounds of challenge raised by the Defendants is that of bias and partiality, I should say a few words about the applicable test for partiality in the context of an expert determination.
 In England, the test is one of actual bias and not apparent bias: see Macro v Thompson (No 3) [1997] 2 BCLC 36 (“ Macro v Thompson ”) at 65; Bernhard Schulte GmbH & Co KG v Nile Holdings Ltd [2004] EWHC 977 (Comm) at [98]; John Kendall, Clive Freedman & James